TyJPhillips/fsociety-ransomware-POC/README.md

 In the future i'll add multiple  step (Decrypt on file for free,  FAQ  ...).

 # DISCLAIMER
-This is the Jester ransomware like, in Mr Robot(coded by Darlene S1E2,3), Please beware, after start you can't recover the files (In movie, the public key is not shared).
+This is the Jester ransomware from Mr. Robot(coded by Darlene S1E2,3).
+Please beware, after start you can't recover the files (In movie, the public key is not shared).
 Please don't use this malware on personal computer.
 This is 100% purely for educational purposes.